 This course is a supervised clinical experience and competency evaluation of professional interaction and performance of routine radiographic procedures with emphasis on radiation protection, patient care, equipment orientation, radiographic technique, image processing procedures, and image quality evaluation.
-Prerequisite: RTE 1814L.
-Corequisite: RTE 1523C.
+In order to successfully pass this course, a grade of B or higher must be achieved in this course.
+Prerequisite: RTE 1814L with a grade of B or higher.
+Corequisite: RTE 1523C with a grade of B or higher.
 Lab Fee.
-(TR)
+(OA)

 RTE 2061 RADIOGRAPHIC SEMINAR 3 cr. hrs.
 This course is designed to provide a forum for student research and review of all aspects of radiography.
-Prerequisite: RTE 2782.
-Corequisite: RTE 2854L.
-(TR)
+In order to successfuly pass this course, a grade of B or higher must be achieved in this course.
+Prerequisite: RTE 2782 with a grade of B or higher.
+Corequisite: RTE 2854L with a grade of B or higher.
+(OA)